 Background and Introduction

-General information on low latency communication, background and the drive for it (e.g., linked to “5G”), possibilities that are created (in a general sense), challenges that are encountered, etc.
+General information on low latency communication, background and the drive for it (e.g., linked to “5G” and IMT-2020 requirements), possibilities that are created (in a general sense), challenges that are encountered, etc.

 Low Latency Communications Applications

 Some detail about the possible applications for low latency communications.
-E.g., Haptic Communication expanding the human senses and interactions that can be conveyed over communication links, expanding machine “senses” and interactions that can be conveyed over communication links, the “Tactile Internet” and Industry 4.0, investment/trading(?), etc. It will be noted that many of the applications also link to high reliability, profoundly affecting the low latency solutions that might be used.Performance Requirements for Low Latency Communication
+E.g., Haptic Communication expanding the human senses and interactions that can be conveyed over communication links, expanding machine “senses” and interactions that can be conveyed over communication links, the “Tactile Internet” and Industry 4.0, investment/trading(?), etc. It will be noted that many of the applications also link to high reliability, profoundly affecting the low latency solutions that might be used.

+Different application categories / markets

+Unique low latency requirements specific to applications and markets

+Consider dividing applications and use cases into human interaction and machine-only.

+Haptic applications include a human – tactile and kinesthetic.
+(Oliver Holland)

+Haptic and VR environments are the most challenging for low latency since the user is engaged with more senses, and more sensitive?
+Latency has a bigger effect.

+Many critical infrastructure applications are machine only, but still latency-critical.

+Implications of low latency networks on cyber-security.
+How is the threat surface changed in a low latency network?

+Crisis management – ensuring that applications that require low response times are not affected by crisis events.
+More related to ultra-reliable than low-latency communications.

+Use Case Applications from RTA TIG (11-18-2009 last revision)

+Use Case Applications from 802.21 AR/VR enablers.
+(Subir, Dillon Seo)

+Performance Requirements for Low Latency Communication

 Derived from the discussion on applications in Section 2 and also using other sources such as the ITU definition of URLLC, will list the performance requirements of low latency communication such as:

-End-to-end data transfer latency
+End-to-end data transfer latency (Edge to Edge)

 Session establishment latency(?)

-Perhaps radio access latency (noting that in some fora, this distinction is made)
+Perhaps radio access latency (noting that in some fora, this distinction is made) E.G. use cases with edge intelligence where the device to edge computing service is the critical path.

 Reliability, noting that many applications also have this requirement

-Data capacity
+Data capacity (identify trade-offs between achieving low latency and most efficient use of bandwidth)

 Synchronization among flows (e.g., with audio/video for haptic+AV applications…?)

 Etc.

+What is the opportunity for networks to retry lost packets?
+How does this vary for different applications and use cases?

+Describe the relationship between reliability requirements and data rate.
+Not all low latency applications require high bandwidth, but the application demands very high reliability (in terms of meeting the latency requirement)

+Some applications have a requirement for precision in the haptic feedback (precision is related to low latency – delay results in error)

 Key Technologies/Solutions Supporting Low Latency Communication